 13. FUTURE PERSPECTIVES

 Next-generation medication delivery systems are anticipated to heavily rely on rare plant-derived polysaccharides.
 By anticipating structure-property connections and improving formulation performance, new techniques like AI-guided polymer selection may speed up the identification of appropriate polysaccharides.
 By incorporating these polymers into 3D-printed drug delivery devices, customized dosage forms with controlled shape and drug release behavior can be developed (Zamboulis et. al., 2022).
-The use of rare polysaccharides is supported by the increasing emphasis on personalized medicine because of their adjustable physicochemical characteristics, which enable formulation design tailored to individual patients.
-The creation of hybrid polysaccharide systems that combine synthetic or other natural materials with uncommon plant polymers can improve mechanical strength, stability, and stimuli-responsive drugs release.
+The use of rare polysaccharides is supported by increasing emphasis on personalized medicine because of their adjustable physicochemical characteristics, which enable formulation design tailored to individual patients.
+The creation of hybrid polysaccharide systems that combine synthetic or other natural materials with uncommon plant polymers can improve mechanical strength, stability, and stimuli-responsive drug release.
 Additionally, as sustainable sourcing, economical extraction, and scalable processing techniques are developed, industrial translation potential is growing.
 These developments might make it easier to commercialize rare polysaccharides generated from plants as multipurpose carriers for cutting-edge medicinal applications.

 COMPETING INTERESTS DISCLAIMER: